vaibhavgits/apache-airflow/Pipeline/project.md

 ## What is a Hook?

-In a very simple way, the example given by the instructor involves a PostgreSQL database.
+Hooks are interfaces to external systems.
+They are used to connect to and interact with databases, APIs, and other services.
+Hooks provide methods to simplify the process of querying databases, making HTTP requests, etc.

 The PostgresOperator would be responsible for connecting to the database; however, between the Operator and the database, the PostgresHook comes into play.
 It is necessary to abstract all the complexity involved in interacting with the PostgreSQL database.

 In essence, it is necessary to use Hooks as intermediaries between the Operators and the entity being connected.